 Minnesota’s Lake of the Woods fishing adventure from this Rainy River lodge and remote island lodge in northern Minnesota.
-Minnesota is the walleye capital and this freshwater gamefish is king of Lake of the Woods.
+Minnesota is the walleye capital and this freshwater gamefish is the king of Lake of the Woods.
 No experience or equipment is required.
 Let your experienced guide teach you the techniques to catch walleye, as well as muskie, northern pike, bass, crappie, and perch.
 Your trip begins with dinner and lodging at the Rainy River location.
-The next day you and your guide will fish across the lake to a remote island in one of the lodge’s 27′ Sports craft boats, lunch and drinks provided.
+The next day you and your guide will fish across the lake to a remote island in one of the lodge’s 27′ Sports craft boats, lunch and soft drinks, and bottled water provided.
 Enjoy dinner and a good night’s sleep.
 Depending on the length of stay you’ll continue fishing at the remote island location or fish your way back to the Rainy River lodge.
-The lodge and guest rooms, while rustic, offer comfortable accommodations with private bath.
+The lodge and guest rooms offer comfortable accommodations with a private bath.
 Rods, reels, bait, tackle, and soft drinks, and bottled water are provided on the boat.
 You’ll also enjoy a traditional shore lunch over an open fire.
 Fish cleaning is also provided for your convenience and delivered right to your room.
 27′ charter boats can comfortably fish up to six anglers plus the guide.
-If you’re looking for a great value, no frills, fill-the-freezer fishing trip that is easy to reach, look no further.
+If you’re looking for a great value fishing trip that is easy to reach, look no further.
 You’ll enjoy two locations and one awesome lake on this trip!

 3 night/2 day